States, provinces and geographic areas included in each zone are as follows:

 - Sponsor Zone Shows.

-- Establish exhibitor requirements and standards to include Open, Amateur, Novice Amateur, Youth and Novice Youth classes.
+- Establish exhibitor requirements and standards to include Open, Solid Paint Bred, Amateur, Novice Amateur, Amateur Walk-Trot, Youth, Novice Youth and Youth Walk-Trot classes.
 These requirements should be in writing to clearly define those standards established by the APHA.